 Around the year 2000 or 2001, I had ordered anti-radiation stickers online.
 The instructions said to put them over the speaker slot.
 The ones I received didn’t work.
 I know because I tested them.

-It’s surprising to see stick-on shields are still running strong even today.
+It’s surprising to see the stick-on shield scam are still running strong.

 Proven technologiesThroughout the years since that initial sticker experiment, I have extensively researched and used a plethora of different radiation blocking phone cases.
 None are perfect, but several on the market really can help you.